openstack/mistral/doc/source/cli/index.rst

 Mistral Client
 --------------

-The best way to learn about all the commands and arguements that are expected is to use the ``mistral help`` command.
+The best way to learn about all the commands and arguments that are expected is to use the ``mistral help`` command.

 .. code-block:: bash